How to Apply to the EATM Program

 It is strongly recommended that the students who apply have prior experience working with animals in some capacity, to help understand the long hours and responsibility necessary to care for animals.
 The more and varied the experience, the better!
 This helps to prepare you for the wide range of duties you must perform at America's Teaching Zoo on the Moorpark College campus.
 We suggest that you try to get as much animal experience as possible, before you apply.
 Some examples are; working with a Veterinarian, Wildlife Rescue Programs, Wildlife Rehabilitation Programs, Zoo Volunteer, or anything else that works with animals, either paid, unpaid, or volunteer.
 Dog grooming, horse training, or even working in a pet store, will all be beneficial.

 Since this is a very demanding program intellectually, there are several prerequisite courses that must be completed prior to applying.
 All students applying to the EATM Program must have these 5 college courses completed!
 These courses must be completed with a "C" grade or better.
+NEW - Overall gpa in Prerequisite courses must be a "B" average - a 3.0 gpa....!!!
 These 5 courses DO NOT need to be taken at Moorpark College, but must be taken at an Accredited College.
-The unit values may differ at various colleges - that is fine - check with the EATM Counselor - firstname.lastname@example.org - if you have questions.
+The unit values may differ at various colleges - that is fine - check with the EATM Counselor - email@example.com - if you have questions.

 These 5 prerequisites are (with the Moorpark College equivalents in parenthesis);

-General or Introductory Biology or Zoology course with a lab
+General or Introductory Zoology course with a lab (NEW - we must have a Zoology class with a lab.)

 (must be 4 or more semester units - OR - 5 or more quarter units)

-(this would be BIOL M01 or ZOO M01 at Moorpark College)
+(this would be ZOO M01 at Moorpark College)

 Freshman College English Composition